raphCode/master-thesis-muzero/introduction.typ

 Nevertheless, in 2018, #citet("azero") advanced upon this technology with !az, which was able to master three different board !gs: Go, Chess and Shogi.
-This is notable given that previous !algos relied heavily on specific domain-related !i, such as the individual !g rules.
+This is notable given that previous !algos relied heavily on specific domain-specific !i, such as the individual !g rules.
 The ability of a single !algo to excel in several distinct !envs highlights its versatility~- a key goal of !rl.